In this article, you’ll learn what is Hydro power plant? Its Diagram, Layout, Working, Types, Advantages, and Disadvantages are all explained.

 - Increased operating efficiency.

-- It can be used as both base loads plant and peak load plant.
+- It can be used as both a base loads plant and a peak load plant.

 - Improved load factor.

-The hydro power plants working with 5 m to 20 m head are known as mini hydel plants and the hydel power plants working with the heads less than 5 m head are known as micro hydel plants.
-These plants can generate power ranging from 100 KW to 5 MW with a period of one and half year.
+The hydro power plants working with 5 m to 20 m heads are known as mini hydel plants and the hydel power plants working with heads less than 5 m heads are known as micro hydel plants.
+These plants can generate power ranging from 100 KW to 5 MW within a period of one and a half years.

-These plants having a small reservoir with the dam and small capacity power house using bulb turbines with straight diverging tube acts as a draft tube.
-The water flows from a small reservoir through the small penstock into the turbine in power house and generates the power.
-After generating the power the water is discharged into the tailrace through draft tube.
+These plants have a small reservoir with a dam and a small capacity powerhouse using bulb turbines with a straight diverging tube that acts as a draft tube.
+The water flows from a small reservoir through the small penstock into the turbine in the powerhouse and generates the power.
+After generating the power the water is discharged into the tailrace through a draft tube.

-Micro-hydel plants make use of standardised bulb sets with unit output ranging from 100 to 1000 KW working under heads between 1.5 to 5 m.
+Micro-hydel plants make use of standardized bulb sets with unit output ranging from 100 to 1000 KW working under heads between 1.5 to 5 m.

 - Low operating cost compared to a thermal power plant.